Accessibility links

 Edit an existing author

-To update the settings for an existing author, follow these steps:
+To update the settings for an existing author:

 1. Go to Settings > Authors.